Tax Credits: Foster carers

 To be able to get WTC the claimant needs to be in qualifying remunerative work.
 In a nutshell this requires them to be working or about to start paid work, to be of a certain age and to work for a certain number of hours a week.
 See our entitlement section for further information on qualifying remunerative work.

 The work the claimant does as a qualifying carer will fall under this heading if they are paid under a contract of employment as an employee or they are paid for their care services as a self-employed carer (ie if their caring activities are treated as 'qualifying remunerative work').
+Most foster carers/shared lives carers are likely to be self-employed.

 There have been occasions when HMRC have incorrectly denied WTC to carers.
 Advisers should insist that a claim form is sent out even if the tax credit helpline state that there is no entitlement.
 If the claim is turned down, an appeal can be lodged.